drytoastman/scorekeeperts/packages/web/public/markdown/recommend.md

   * more resource usage then 1 or 2

-## 4. Windows 10 Home, Windows 7 or older OS X Machines

-Older machines require the use of Docker-Toolbox and VirtualBox.
-VirtualBox is a complete viritualization solution.

-Pros:

-  * You probably have one hanging around already
-  * Can work on older OS versions

-Cons:

-  * most memory and CPU overhead
-  * VM is slow to boot
-  * Eventually, I want to drop support for this

 ## Other types

 I don't believe Docker will run on anything else like Chrome OS so Scorekeeper won't be supporting those.
+If you have another system where you can bring up a docker environment and a local API connection is available, Scorekeeper will run there too but you must configure the docker system yourself.